benjaminparry/benjaminparry.github.io/_posts/2016-03-19-ux-camp-brighton-2016.md

 [ ] Add table of sessions during lunch
 [ ] Create a template for next year
 [ ] ID links for talks
+[ ] Make sense of what I’ve written

 I’ll be live blogging session notes from this year’s UX Camp Brighton.
 Stay tuned!